Mother hopes Missouri Supreme Court's interest in son's murder case can exonerate him

-JACKSON COUNTY, MO (KCTV) -- A mother is hoping new evidence and recent interest from the Missouri Supreme Court can help exonerate her son from a life sentence.
+JACKSON COUNTY, Missouri (KCTV) -- A mother is hoping new evidence and recent interest from the Missouri Supreme Court can help exonerate her son from a life sentence.

 “It’s hard not to see my son at the door on Sunday morning, it’s hard that I can’t hug him,” says Eve Moffatt.